K4liber/subinterpreters/README.md

 2. Process-based
 3. Subinterpreter-based (thread-based utilizing Per-interpreter GIL)

-For a deeper dive into how the subinterpreter-based runner is implemented, visit the [subinterpreters module](runner/subinterpreters.py).
-To test different functions than just generating a figonacci sequence, modify the [callables module](job/callables.py).
+For a deeper dive into how the subinterpreter-based runner is implemented, visit the module [runner/subinterpreters.py](runner/subinterpreters.py).
+To test different functions than just generating a figonacci sequence, modify the module [job/callables.py](job/callables.py).

 ### [EXTRA] JS Web-workers runner<sup>[2](#f2)</sup>

 JavaScript, much like Python, is an interpreted language.
 In JavaScript, concurrency can be achieved using Web Workers.
 These are scripts that run in the background and operate independently of the main execution thread.

-Introduced on April 3, 2009[[11]](#b11), Web Workers offer true concurrency for CPU-bound tasks by utilizing multiple cores.
+Introduced on April 3, 2009[[13]](#b13), Web Workers offer true concurrency for CPU-bound tasks by utilizing multiple cores.
 Each worker runs in a separate thread while staying within a single process.

 Python allows threads to communicate using shared memory or thread-safe structures.
 In contrast, Web Workers rely solely on message passing for communication, reducing the risk of race conditions and simplifying state management but potentially less efficient for specific types of data interchange.

-To assess JavaScript's Web Workers performance on the same task we did we Python, follow these steps:
+To assess JavaScript's Web Workers performance on the same task we did with Python, follow these steps:

 `cd js-web-workers`
 `python -m http.server`